 “Even if you’re miles away, you want to be prepared if you’re near the fire area or in an environment that can burn,” said Thanh Nguyen with the SoCal Team One Fire Management Team, who suggested having a packed bag ready to go.

-The largest blaze in state history is the Mendocino Complex Fire, which consists of the Ranch and River fires in Northern California.
-It has burned a combined 331,000 acres and injured two firefighters.
-The River Fire is almost contained, and the larger Ranch Fire is 62% contained.
+The largest fire in California history is the Mendocino Complex Fire, which consists of the Ranch and River fires in Northern California.
+That blaze had burned more than 305,152 acres, destroyed 119 homes and 110 other structures, and injured two firefighters as of Thursday night.
+It is 52% contained.

-The third largest is the Ferguson Fire, near Yosemite National Park, incinerating nearly 96,000 acres.
-It has lasted nearly a month and is 83% contained.
+The third largest is the Ferguson Fire, near Yosemite National Park, incinerating more than 95,000 acres.
+The fire has lasted more than three weeks and killed two people.

 CNN’s Cheri Mossburg, Joe Sutton and Dave Alsup contributed to this report.